charleschyna/movesmart-ke-system/DEVELOPMENT_LOG.md

-# MoveSmart KE - Development Log
+pip # MoveSmart KE - Development Log

 ## Overview
 This document tracks all changes, enhancements, and advancements made to the MoveSmart KE traffic management system.